-OUR BOARD OF DIRECTORS RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR THE ELECTION OF THE NOMINEES FOR CLASS III DIRECTORS LISTED ABOVE.
+OUR BOARD OF DIRECTORS RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR THE ELECTION OF THE NOMINEES FOR CLASS I DIRECTORS LISTED ABOVE.

-PROPOSAL TWO: RATIFICATION OF APPOINTMENT OF INDEPENDENT PUBLIC AUDITORS
+PROPOSAL TWO: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-Our Audit Committee has appointed the firm of Ernst & Young LLP to serve as our independent public auditors for the fiscal year ending January 1, 2005.
+Our Audit Committee has appointed the firm of Ernst & Young LLP to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2005.
 Ernst & Young LLP has audited our financial statements since our inception in 1996.
 A representative of Ernst & Young LLP is expected to be present at the Annual Meeting, will have an opportunity to make a statement if he or she so desires and will be available to respond to appropriate questions.

-The following table presents fees for professional services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements for fiscal years 2003 and 2002, and fees for other services billed by Ernst & Young LLP during those periods:
+The following table presents fees for professional services rendered by Ernst & Young LLP for fiscal years 2004 and 2003:

-2003 2002
+2004 2003

-Audit fees \$239,700 \$170,800
+Audit fees \$991,700 \$239,700

-Audit-related fees 135,600 12,600
+Audit-related fees 14,900 135,600

-Tax fees 69,700 205,800
+Tax fees 116,300 69,700

 All other fees

-Total \$445,000 \$389,200
+Total \$1,122,900 \$445,000

 AUDIT FEES.
-Audit fees relate to services rendered in connection with the audit of the annual financial statements included in our Form 10-K, the quarterly reviews of financial statements included in our Forms 10-Q filings, Form S-8 consent procedures and statutory audits required internationally.
+Audit fees relate to services rendered in connection with the audits of the annual financial statements and of management's assessment and the operating effectiveness of internal control over financial reporting included in our Form 10-K, the quarterly reviews of financial statements included in our Forms 10-Q filings, Form S-8 consent procedures and statutory audits required internationally.

 AUDIT-RELATED FEES.
-Audit-related services include fees for assurance and related services, such as consultations concerning financial accounting and reporting matters, and due diligence related to mergers and acquisitions.
+Audit-related fees include services for assurance and other related services, such as consultations concerning financial accounting and reporting matters and due diligence related to mergers and acquisitions.

 TAX FEES.
-Tax services include fees for tax compliance, tax advice and tax planning.
+Tax fees include services for tax compliance, research, and technical tax advice.